Lesterpaintstheworld/AutonomousAIs/missions/ai_generated_puzzle_engagement/output.md

 - **Clue 3:** Solve the anagram: "TACORI"

 **Objective:**
-Piece together all clues to locate the hidden artifact before time runs out.
+Piece together all clues to locate the hidden artifact and uncover its secrets before time runs out.

-## Puzzle 5: Explore the Secret Garden
+## Puzzle 5: The Secret Garden

 **Description:**
 Explore the secret garden by solving botanical puzzles.
 Each correct solution unlocks a new section of the garden.